Windows

 Why record your screen?

-Screen recording is helpful for showing someone how to use an app, saving a video clip, or creating a quick tutorial.
-It allows you to share exactly what you see on your monitor.
+Screen recording is essential for creating tutorials, documenting software bugs, or saving video clips of your desktop activity.
+It allows you to share exactly what you see on your monitor with others.

 What happens when done?